 Do you have high cholesterol ?
 Should you blame your diet ?
 Almost everyone blames the fats or carbs or the combination of both for increased cholesterol levels.
 But almost no one is paying attention to the effects of stress on blood cholesterol and the mechanisms by which stress affects our blood lipids.

-Biochemistry textbooks claim that only 20% of the cholesterol in our bodies comes from food food, the other 80% the body produce itself.
+Biochemistry textbooks claim that only 20% of the cholesterol in our bodies comes from food, the other 80% the body produces itself.
 Stress, however, is never mentioned.

 In a Russian study, scientists measured the cholesterol levels of a group of accountants at the end of the accounting year, when they were preparing all the reports and were under great stress because of approaching deadlines.
 They found out that everyone of the group had drastically high cholesterol levels.

 Again, cholesterol was measured just two months after the deadlines.
 During those two months nothing was changed in the lifestyle of the group – they ate the same foods they normally do, played sports at the same level they did before, but now the cholesterol levels were in normal ranges :